-There is no more heartbreaking news in Hawaii than to hear that a visitor has drowned or been seriously injured while here to enjoy our islands.
+There is no more heartbreaking news in Hawaii than to hear that a visitor has drowned or been seriously injured while here to enjoy our beaches.
 It happens far too often, and all the islands have undertaken public awareness campaigns to inform and educate our visitors about the potential dangers of the ocean.
 Always exercise good judgment when approaching the sea.
 The ocean is as powerful as it is magnificent, and currents and conditions can change unexpectedly.
 Heed all posted warning signs, and listen to the warnings from locals when visiting Maui’s beaches.
 If locals aren’t going into the water, you shouldn’t either!

 Sometimes the ocean here looks like a lake, with tiny waves gently lapping the shore.
 Other times, massive waves come crashing in with frightening intensity.
 North Shore and East Maui beaches are more exposed to changing weather, strong ocean currents, and dangerous shorebreaks, so be extra careful there.
 West Maui and South Maui tend to have calmer ocean and beach conditions, although dangerous conditions can occur there, as well.
 The surf at South Maui’s Makena Beach (aka Big Beach; pictured above in the large heading photo) is infamous for knocking people down and causing injuries, and the West Maui bays from Kapalua to the north, like Mokuleia and Honolua, can be very dangerous, particularly with high winter surf.

 For added safety, head for one of these ten beaches that have County lifeguards (staffed daily from 8 a.m. to 4:30 p.m.):

 - South Maui: Kamaole Beach Parks I, II and III in Kihei; Makena State Park (aka “Big Beach”)